Bearded Collie

 Unique facts and fascinating details

-- The 'Beardie Bounce' is a signature move used to see over sheep in tall grass.
+- The 'Beardie Bounce' is a unique movement where the dog leaps into the air to see over the sheep.

-- Despite their long hair, they are surprisingly agile and excel in dog sports.
+- Despite their long hair, they are surprisingly weather-resistant and were bred to withstand the harsh Scottish climate.

 Frequently Asked Questions